sgtlaggy/spt-fika-offline-profile-helper/README.md

 Python scripts packed into executables will almost always be detected as malware, regardless of what they actually do.
 To use the program without the EXE, you can do the following:

-1. Download the source code as a zip instead of the EXE
+1. Download the source code zip instead of the EXE
 2. Extract the zip to a new folder and copy/move `OfflineProfileHelper.pyw` to your game folder
 3. Download and install Python from [python.org](https://www.python.org/downloads/)

-Optional, to enable the download/upload buttons:

-4. Run `setup.bat` by double-clicking it **OR** run `py -m pip install requests` in command prompt

 After that, you should be able to double-click `OfflineProfileHelper.pyw` to run it.